apache/pulsar/site2/docs/functions-package.md

     > **Tip**
     >
-    >  - For the description about the parameters (for example, `--classname`, `--go`, `--inputs`, and so on), run the command `./bin/pulsar-admin functions` or see [here](http://pulsar.apache.org/docs/en/pulsar-admin/#functions).
+    >  - For the description about the parameters (for example, `--classname`, `--go`, `--inputs`, and so on), run the command `./bin/pulsar-admin functions` or see [here](reference-pulsar-admin.md#functions).
     >
     > - If you want to start a function in cluster mode, replace `localrun` with `create` in the command above.
-The following log indicates that the Go function starts up successfully.
+The following log indicates that the Go function starts successfully.
     >
     >   ```text
     >   "Created successfully"